Second-Order Asymptotics of Two-Sample Tests: Introduction

 The asymptotic performance in Stein's regime of MMD-based two-sample testing was analyzed in \cite{Shengyu21}.
 Specifically, the authors studied the decay rate of the type-II error probability $\beta_n$ as $n\to\infty$ given that the type-I error $\alpha_n$ remains below a fixed $\epsilon\in(0,1)$.
-It was shown in \cite{Shengyu21} that the error exponent of $\beta_n$ for the MMD test is given by twice the Bhattacharyya distance.
-It was further shown that this exponent is in fact the largest achievable error exponent among all two-sample tests.
+It was shown that the error exponent of $\beta_n$ of the MMD-based test is given by twice the Bhattacharyya distance.
+It was further shown that this exponent is, in fact, the largest achievable error exponent among all two-sample tests.
 A similar asymptotic analysis was carried out by Zhou, Tan and Motani for the Gutman test \cite{Lin19}, who showed that the Gutman test also achieves an error exponent equal to twice the Bhattacharyya distance.
-It is noted that the Gutman test can be interpreted as comparing the Jensen–Shannon (JS) divergence between the empirical probabilities of $X^n$ and $Y^n$ to a threshold.
+It is noted that the Gutman test can be interpreted as comparing the Jensen–Shannon (JS) divergence \cite[Eq.~(7.8)]{PW25} between the empirical distributions of $X^n$ and $Y^n$ to a threshold.
 They further studied the second-order asymptotics of the two-sample test under the assumption that the JS divergence between $P_1$ and $P_2$ exceeds a given $\lambda$ \cite{Lin19}.
 In particular, they characterized the first-order and second-order behaviors of the type-I error $\alpha_n$ given that the type-II error $\beta_n$ remains below a fixed $\epsilon\in(0,1)$.

-A natural question that arises is what happens when the JS divergence in the two-sample test is replaced by another divergence measure.
-The main focus of this paper is to analyze the asymptotic performance in Stein’s regime of divergence-based two-sample tests, where the empirical probabilities of $X^n$ and $Y^n$ are compared using a general divergence.
+It can be shown that, for distributions over finite alphabets, the MMD is a divergence in the sense defined in the information geometry literature \cite{AB216}.
+Thus, a natural question that arises is what happens when the MMD or the JS divergence in the two-sample test is replaced by another divergence measure.
+The main focus of this paper is to analyze the asymptotic performance in Stein’s regime of divergence-based two-sample tests, where the empirical distributions of $X^n$ and $Y^n$ are compared using a general divergence.
 In particular, we focus on the asymptotic behavior of the type-II error given that the type-I error $\alpha_n$ is below a fixed $\epsilon\in(0,1)$.